Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: The Geodesic Voronoi Diagram

-We build the construction shown in Fig.~\ref{fig:lb_vertex_events} and we drop the sites in pairs of two, say pairs $p_i,q_i$.
+\begin{proof} We once more use a similar approach as in Lemma~\ref{lem:13collapse_lowerbound}.
+We build the ``pit'' construction shown in Fig.~\ref{fig:lb_vertex_events} and we drop the sites in pairs of two, say pairs $p_i,q_i$.
 The left and right convex chains have complexity $\Omega(m)$ and are built such that the endpoint of the bisector of $p_i$ and $q_i$ sweeps the $\Omega(m)$ ``T-shaped'' obstacles every time its geodesic path to $p_i$ or $q_i$ changes.
 It now follows that the point where the bisector of $p_i$ and $q_i$ hits the bottom of the pit moves across the obstacles in the pit $\Omega(m)$ times.
 Thus the number of vertex events is $\Omega(m^2n)$. \end{proof}

-\begin{lemma} The number of vertex events is at most $O(m^2n\beta_4(n))$. \end{lemma}
+\begin{lemma} The number of vertex events is at most $O(m^2n\beta_6(n))$. \end{lemma}

-\begin{proof} Fix a vertex $v$, and consider the distance from $v$ to a site $s$.
-This distance corresponds to a piecewise hyperbolic function $d_s$ with $O(m)$ pieces.
-A vertex event corresponds to a breakpoint in the lower envelope of these distance functions $d_s$ for all sites $s$.
-Since this lower envelope has complexity $O(mn\beta_4(n))$~\cite{sharir1995davenport}, the lemma follows. \end{proof}